-Note: You must decline the award if you will not begin classes on or before September 30, 2020, or you will be on a leave of absence from school through September 30, 2020.
+Note: You must decline the award if you will not begin classes on or before September 30 of your application year or you will be on a leave of absence from school through September 30 of your application year.

 What happens if I don't accept an award?

 We may select you for an award and you may decide not to accept it.
 You may decline the scholarship support without penalty.

 Note: A decision to decline the scholarship award is final and cannot be changed under any circumstances.